open-estuary/estuary/doc/Deploy_Manual.4All.md

       # For booting GNU/Linux
         menuentry 'D05 Install' {
            set background_color=black
-           linux    /debian-installer/arm64/linux --- quiet
+           linux /netboot/boot/aarch64/linux --- quiet
-           initrd   /debian-installer/arm64/initrd.gz
+           initrd /netboot/boot/aarch64/initrd
         }
       ```

-<h3 id="3.2">Boot via NFS</h3>

-In this boot mode, the root parameter in grub.cfg menuentry will set to /dev/nfs and nfsroot will be set to the path of rootfs on NFS server.
+b.
+In NFS boot mode, the root parameter in grub.cfg menuentry will set to /dev/nfs and nfsroot will be set to the path of rootfs on NFS server.
 You can use `"showmount -e <server ip address>" `to list the exported NFS directories on the NFS server.

 D05 supports booting via NFS, you can try it as following steps: